-In Parts 1-3 we sang the praises of Twitter and told you how to get the most out of it.
+In our earlier posts we sang the praises of Twitter and told you how to get the most out of it.
 In this post we are going to cover Facebook and why it is also a great marketing tool for food truck owners.
 There are a few similarities as there are in most social media efforts, for instance posting status updates, with Facebook you are not limited to how many characters you can use.

 Before we cover how to actually use Facebook to promote your food truck we need to cover what needs to be in place first.
 Facebook requires you have a personal account set up already, most of us do whether we use it all that much or not, that’s the first step.
 If you don’t have one it’s pretty simple to set up, Facebook will walk you through the process so I’m not going to cover that here.